Colonia Roma: Roma Norte I – Cibeles area

-Roma Norte I, west of Insurgentes, has fewer landmark buildings and is a mix of offices, restaurants, retail and residential.
-The Palacio de Hierro department store Durango branch occupies a city block here and the landmark Fuente de Cibeles fountain is at the center of a major cluster of restaurants, cafés and clubs.
+Roma Norte I, west of Insurgentes, has fewer landmark buildings and is a mix of offices, restaurants, retail, and residential.
+The Palacio de Hierro department store Durango branch occupies a city block her,e and the landmark Fuente de Cibeles fountain is at the center of a major cluster of restaurants, cafés, and clubs.

 La Romita

 View of the Santa María de la Natividad Aztacalco church in La Romita.

-La Romita is a small section of Roma which used to be an independent village and colonia and whose streets are still significantly different from the rest of Roma.
+La Romita is a small section of Roma, which used to be an independent village and colonia and whose streets are still significantly different from the rest of Roma.
 The territory of modern Colonia Roma in pre-Hispanic times consisted of the very shallow waters of Lake Texcoco and a number of very small islands of firm ground, on one of which stood the village of Aztacalco.
 It was an independent village until the very early 20th century, when it was made its own colonia in 1903 with the name of La Romita.
-When Colonia Roma was created, Romita was officially incorporated into it, but the local residents fought redevelopment.
+When Colonia Roma was created, Romita was officially incorporated into it, but the residents fought redevelopment.
 The area has since developed semi-independently from the rest of Colonia Roma, both in infrastructure and socially.
 Even today, the area is relatively difficult to access, with narrow streets leading to a very small plaza and church called Santa María de la Natividad de Aztacalco (established in 1550).
 The local residents were of a significantly lower social class than the rest of Roma, with the wealthy residents avoiding it for fear of thieves.
 The area still has a reputation for crime and is found at the extreme northeast of the colonia near Metro Cuauhtémoc.